HL7/davinci-ehrx/input/intro-notes/Organization-min-intro.md

 Notes:

-* It is required that an identifier is present, but it doesn't have to be one of the mustSupport slices (i.e. it can be something other than an NPI, CCN, TIN or CLIA number.
+* It is required that an identifier be present, but it does not have to be one of the mustSupport slices (i.e. it can be something other than an NPI, CCN, TIN or CLIA number.